pods-framework/pods/readme.txt

 == Installation ==

 = Installation =
-1. Download the latest release
+1. Unzip the `pods` folder into `/wp-content/plugins/`
-2. Unzip the contents to wp-content/plugins/ (resulting in wp-content/plugins/pods)
-3. Move the .htaccess file from wp-content/plugins/pods to the Wordpress root directory
+2. Move .htaccess from `/wp-content/plugins/pods/` to the Wordpress root directory
-4. In Settings > Permalinks, set the Custom Structure to /%postname%/
+3. In Settings > Permalinks, set the Custom Structure to `/%postname%/`
-5. Enable the plugin through Plugins > Installed
+4. Enable the plugin through Plugins > Installed

 = Adding a New Pod =
 1. In Admin, click on Tools > Pods